Naida1710/baby_bites/README.md

-- **Introductory message** - This serves as a call-to-action message that enhances the design and attracts new parents to get involved.
+**Introductory message** - This serves as a call-to-action message that enhances the design and attracts new parents to get involved.

 ![Intro](staticfiles/images/intro.png)

-- **Hero image** - The image represents the concept of healthy food, emphasizing that for our little ones, we want only the best recipes.
+**Hero image** - The image represents the concept of healthy food, emphasizing that for our little ones, we want only the best recipes.

 ![Intro](staticfiles/images/heroo.png)

-- **Introductory text/home page** - Displays a brief introduction to Baby Bites blog community.
+**Introductory text/home page** - Displays a brief introduction to Baby Bites blog community.
 This section helps users understand the purpose of the page  and encourages them to engage.

 ![Introtext](staticfiles/images/introtext.png)

 ![Introtext1](staticfiles/images/homepag.png)

+**About page** - The About page features a section titled "Get to Know Me," where users are taken to learn more about the author and the inspiration behind the project.
+When the user clicks on the "About" internal link, they are taken directly to this section.

 ![About](staticfiles/images/getto.png)

-- **All Recipe** - I used Favicon.io to create the favicon for the site.
+**All Recipes** - When we click on the "All Recipes" link (and not the arrow next to it) in the menu bar, we are taken to the All Recipes section, where all posts from both the admin and users are displayed.

 ![AllRecipe](staticfiles/images/allrecipe.png)

-- **All Recipe Filter** - I used Favicon.io to create the favicon for the site.
+**All Recipe Filter** - Users can filter all recipes by latest to see the most recently added posts first, or by earliest to view the oldest recipes at the top.
+This helps users easily find new additions or browse from the beginning.

 ![Filter](staticfiles/images/Screenshot%202025-10-21%20at%2013.38.42.png)

-- **All Recipe Page Count** - There are previous and next buttons, allowing users to easily navigate between pages.
+**All Recipe Page Count** - On the All Recipes page, users can navigate through multiple pages of content using a pagination system.
+It features "Previous" and "Next" buttons, along with numbered page links (such as 1, 2, 3, 4), allowing users to jump to specific pages and browse recipes more efficiently.

 ![Filter](staticfiles/images/Screenshot%202025-10-21%20at%2013.41.02.png)

-- **All Recipe Dropdown Menu List** -
+**All Recipe Dropdown Menu List** - I made a dropdown menu located under the All Recipes category, which includes subcategories for 6 months, 8 months, 10 months, and 12 months.
+When a user clicks on one of the options, they are taken directly to that section on the page, where only the recipes for that specific age (e.g. 6 months) are displayed.

 ![Dropdown](staticfiles/images/Screenshot%202025-10-21%20at%2014.06.32.png)

-- **Recipe** - I used Favicon.io to create the favicon for the site.
+- **Recipe** - When a user clicks on a post, the recipe opens with a detailed description.
+Under the recipe title, the post displays date and the author.

 ![Recipe](staticfiles/images/Screenshot%202025-10-21%20at%2014.28.17.png)